OutlierVentures/ZIP/README.md

 Note that token and gas price are not inherently correlated, only network congestion (which raises gas costs) tends to occur at the same time as token price increases due to increased trading volume.
 Stabilising gas costs will not stabilise token costs and vice versa.

-## FUEL functionality
+## Z!P functionality

-FUEL is an ERC20-compliant token based largely on the OpenZeppelin reference for Solidity 0.5.
+Z!P is an ERC20-compliant token based largely on the OpenZeppelin reference for Solidity 0.5.
 It is a mint/burn model backed by a collateral pool of tokens.

-FUEL's collateral pool is a basket of tokens which may be used to pay for network fees, as well as ETH to cover gas.
-At any time, anyone may spend FUEL as if it were their chosen underlying token (specified by that token's symbol) through a token allowance model.
-The deposited FUEL is converted to the underlying tokens according to their market value in ETH.
+Z!P's collateral pool is a basket of tokens which may be used to pay for network fees, as well as ETH to cover gas.
+At any time, anyone may spend Z!P as if it were their chosen underlying token (specified by that token's symbol) through a token allowance model.
+The deposited Z!P is converted to the underlying tokens according to their market value in ETH.
 This price feed is achieved using an oracle.
-Similarly, underlying tokens may be deposited in the contract, minting FUEL at the market rate for the depositor.
+Similarly, underlying tokens may be deposited in the contract, minting Z!P at the market rate for the depositor.
 Minimum token balances are required for mint/burn calls, and setting these minimum balances is only available to the contract owner (the value may be voted on using off-chain governance).

 <p align="center">
     <img src="./docs/depositwithdraw.png" width="800" />
 </p>

 Cross-chain redemption is achieved through migration contracts, with the user (developer) simply specifying their dapp's address on the non-Ethereum networks in a Solidity function call.
-FUEL is also Gas Stations Network-compatible, meaning only FUEL token is needed by developers, not ETH and FUEL as would typically be the case.
+Z!P is also Gas Stations Network-compatible, meaning only Z!P token is needed by developers, not ETH and Z!P as would typically be the case.

-FUEL thereby becomes an ERC20 token which may be used across blockchain networks.
+Z!P thereby becomes an ERC20 token which may be used across blockchain networks.

 The stable pricing model applies a flat price updated quarterly (in development, see the `peg` folder).
 Deposits and withdrawals currently implement a 2.5% fee to cover gas costs and external token costs as an interim solution.

 <p align="center">
     <img src="./docs/pricing.png" width="500" />
 </p>

+## Demo Dapp

+There is a demo dapp in the demo folder.
+By default, this uses test RPC (node needs to be running); to use it on test/mainnet, deploy the dapp contract and Z!P contract to your net of choice.
+The demo dapp has two components:

+1. `deployZIP`: Move Z!P around addresses.
+Send some to your wallet for use in the dapp.
+2. `demoDapp`: A dapp with a button that when pressed, transfers 100 Z!P to the dapp (normal metamask signing), and the dapp then spends it on FET.

 ## A note on using futures to stabilise gas